khiav223577/deep_pluck/README.md

 ### Better Performance

-#deep_pluck return raw hash data without loading a bunch of records.

-In that faster than #as_json, or #select.
+#deep_pluck return raw hash data without loading a bunch of records, so that faster than #as_json, or #select.

 The following is the benchmark test on 3 users, 6 posts, where `users` table have 14 columns and `posts` have 6 columns.
 As it shows, `deep_pluck` is 4x faster than `as_json`.